 Here are a few texts to consider:

-There are also lots of events held in the community, notably the Project Management Institute Symposium coming up on April 4-5, that’s shaping up to be one of the biggest annual project management events in Montreal.
+There are also lots of events held in the community, notably the Project Management Institute Symposium, that’s shaping up to be one of the biggest annual project management events in Montreal.
 Maybe I’ll see you there?

 KS: Anytime.
 As long as we plan it! (laughs.)